-(Click photo to see a larger image of Srila Prabhupada and young Vaisnavi.)
+(Click to enlarge photo of Srila Prabhupada and young Vaisnavi)

 "Vaisnava is the ocean of mercy.
 There is no end.
 As you cannot, I mean to say, draw all the waters from the ocean, it is not possible.
 Similarly, a Vaisnava, a devotee... ocean of mercy.
 You can draw from it as much mercy as you like, still, it is full."

 "Hṛda means heart, and su means good, good heart.
 A devotee, a mahātmā, is good heart.
 How he is good heart?
 He sees everyone that 'This living entity' especially human being, 'he is engrossed in the clutches of māyā.
 He is suffering.
 Let me try to make him understand Krishna consciousness, or his eternal relationship with Krishna.'
 He tries everywhere.
 That is his business.
 He doesn't mind whether he is failure.
 Failure or success, he doesn't mind.
 But he thinks, 'Oh, this conditioned soul is suffering.
 Let me do something.'
 Therefore Vaiṣṇava's prayer is vāñchā-kalpa-tarubhyaś ca kṛpā-sindhubhya eva ca.